 Nuclear power is an important source of electricity generation and reliability.
 An increased temperature of the cooling water necessary to cool the reactors at the nuclear power plants may impair the ability to produce the required power.
-Other sources of production such as cogeneration and gas turbines could also experience problems with cooling.
+Other sources of production such as power and heat generation and gas turbines could also be affected by high temperatures.